latomcus/api-platform/README.md

 Once downloaded, make sure you've configured your database and email server.
 All settings are in **./config.js** file.

 ### Prerequisites
-* Node.js (v12 or higher) - https://nodejs.org
+* Node
-* Locally installed Microsoft SQL Server (2017 or higher) - https://www.microsoft.com/en-us/sql-server/sql-server-2017-editions
+* Access to Microsoft SQL Server, PostgreSQL, or MySQL database.
-(or connectivity to existing SQL Server instance)
-* Download repository and open **./sql/sql_server.sql** in Microsoft SQL Server Management Studio, execute the script and make sure there are no errors
+* Download repository, open **./sql/[your choice of database].sql**, and execute SQL code to create all database dependencies.

 ### Configuration
 All configurations are in **./config.js** file